Iran’s neighbours brace for fallout as war threatens new refugee crisis

 - list 4 of 4Up to 3.2 million people displaced across Iran amid US-Israeli attacks: UN

 The United Nations refugee agency, UNHCR, estimates that 3.2 million people have already been displaced in Iran since US-Israeli strikes began on February 28.
-For now, the number of people physically crossing Iran’s borders remains comparatively modest.
-But this is what could happen next, and has put Iran’s neighbours on high alert.
+For now, the number of people crossing Iran’s borders remains comparatively modest.
+But anticipating mass displacements from Iran, its neighbours seem to be on high alert.

 Iran borders seven countries: Afghanistan, Armenia, Azerbaijan, Iraq, Pakistan, Turkiye and Turkmenistan.
 Iraq shares the longest frontier, stretching for almost 1,600km (994 miles).